6510nl/DevOps64/README.md

 # Installing Raspberry Pi OS using the Raspberry PI Imager

-You can either use the 32-bit version or the 64-bit version of the Raspberry PI OS Lite.
-For the sake of the 64 theme I used the 64-bit version, which may not be the most efficiënt option.
+You need to use the [64-bit version of the Raspberry PI OS Lite](https://downloads.raspberrypi.org/raspios_lite_arm64/images/) on the ARMv7 Rpi otherwise the .NET the GitHub Action Runner won't install.

+Also the single-core [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) renders a [`6312 Segmentation fault`](https://github.com/actions/runner/issues/688) error while running `config.sh` as the ARMv6 CPU isn't supported for the .NET components.

 The most convenient way of writing the RPi OS to a SD card is by using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).